Are you considering investing in a franchise, but feeling overwhelmed by the vast array of options available?

 A lot of people may consider a franchise consultant similar to a real estate agent or broker.
 However, the consultant is a lot more than just a deal closer.

-spend time keeping up to date with the latest in the franchise industry, making sure they are continuously building on their network and knowledge.
+Keep up to date with the latest in the franchise industry, ensuring they are continuously building on their network and knowledge.

-A successful franchise consultant is one that can bring a wealth of resources to their clients, help them evaluate their own skills as entrepreneurs, as well as connect them to a variety of franchisors that could be a good fit.
+A successful franchise business consultant is one that can bring a wealth of resources to their clients.
+They can help them evaluate their own skills as entrepreneurs.
+Additionally, they have the right network to connect them to franchisors that could be a good fit.

-What’s more, the best franchise consultants will also guide their clients through the franchise ownership process, as well as maintain their relationship with them after they have started the franchise to continue building on their clients’ success.
+What’s more, the best franchise consultant will also guide their clients through the franchise ownership process.
+Once complete, they will maintain their relationship with franchisees even after they have started the franchise.

 If a new business owner is happy, then they will inevitably refer others to their franchise consultant in the future.